HIshimmoo/OSIF_Revised/README.md

    > estVars = np.diag(cov_matrix * sigma_squared)
    > self.standardDeviation = np.sqrt(estVars)
    > ```
-   This modification ensures that the least-squares fitting process can proceed even if \(J^T J\) is singular, with a proper warning to the user.
+   This modification ensures that the least-squares fitting process can proceed even if %\(J^T J\)% is singular, with a proper warning to the user.

-3. **Auto Frequency-Window Function:**
+4. **Auto Frequency-Window Function:**
    We added an automated frequency-window selection routine.
 This function automatically searches for an optimal frequency range that minimizes the average percent standard error (SE) for the critical parameters (Rmem and Rcl).
    - The routine first “chops” the raw data according to the initial frequency window set in the GUI.
    - It then tests candidate sub-windows (using a grid-search approach) and computes a cost metric defined as the average percent SE for Rmem and Rcl.
-   - A penalty factor is applied to candidate windows that use too few data points (since reducing \(N\) tends to increase SE due to fewer degrees of freedom).
+   - A penalty factor is applied to candidate windows that use too few data points (since reducing N tends to increase SE due to fewer degrees of freedom).
    - Finally, the candidate window with the lowest adjusted cost is selected and displayed—all in one click.

 ## Installation